 TRAVEL REQUIREMENTS: A valid passport is required; the passport must be valid for at least six months past your intended stay.
 Citizens of the following countries can currently enter Kazakhstan for 15 days without a visa: US, UK, Australia, Malaysia, Japan, and some (not most) European countries; all other nationalities require a visa.
-The main tour is 13 days long, so that should cover most people if they arrive and depart on the scheduled arrival and departure days.
-If you are planning on staying longer then a visa will be required no matter what your nationality.
-A visa is required for the extension to Uzbekistan.
+The main tour is 14 days long, so that should cover most people if they arrive and depart on the scheduled arrival and departure days.
+If you are planning on staying longer then a visa will be required, no matter what your nationality.
+A visa is required for the extension to Uzbekistan by every nationality.
 Travel requirements are subject to change; please double-check at least 6 weeks before you travel, or ask our office staff for help.

-WHAT’S INCLUDED?: Tips to drivers and lodge staff; accommodation from the night of day 1 to the night day 12, and through the night of day 7 of the extension if also taking the extension; meals from lunch on day 1 to breakfast on day 13, and to breakfast on day 8 of the extension if also taking the extension; safe drinking water and/or juice during meals; safe drinking water only between meals; Tropical Birding tour leader with scope and audio gear from the morning of day 1 to the morning of day 13, and to the morning of day 8 of the extension if also taking the extension; ground transport for the group to all sites in the itinerary from day 1 to day 13 (and to the morning of day 8 of the extension if also taking the extension) in a suitable vehicle with a local driver; entrance fees to sites mentioned in the itinerary; one way flight from Almaty to Astana; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to drivers and lodge staff; accommodation from the night of day 1 to the night day 13, and through the night of day 7 of the extension if also taking the extension; meals from lunch on day 1 to breakfast on day 14, and to breakfast on day 8 of the extension if also taking the extension; safe drinking water and/or juice during meals; safe drinking water only between meals; Tropical Birding tour leader with scope and audio gear from the evening of day 1 to the evening of day 13, and to the morning of day 8 of the extension if also taking the extension; ground transport for the group to all sites in the itinerary from day 2 to day 13 (and from day 1 to day 7 of the extension if also taking the extension) in a suitable vehicle with a local driver; airport transfers; entrance fees to sites mentioned in the itinerary; one way flight from Astana to Almaty; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour – only electronic copies can be provided in advance).

-WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips for luggage porters in hotels (if you require their services); flights other than those mentioned as being included; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; excess baggage charges; other items or services not specifically mentioned as being included.
+WHAT’S NOT INCLUDED?: Optional tips to the tour leader; tips for luggage porters in hotels (if you require their services); flights other than those mentioned, including the international flight between Kazakhstan and Uzbekistan if taking the extension; snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; excess baggage charges; other items or services not specifically mentioned as being included.